gberrido/swimsports_app/README.md

 ---

-Swim Sports CH aims to be the go-to app for swimming coachh of all levels.
+Swim Sports CH aims to be the go-to app for swimming coach of all levels.
 Dive into the experience and make a splash in your swimming journey!

 For more information or support, please contact [admin@swimsports.ch](mailto:admin@swimsports.ch).